Emergency Nurse Practitioner

 The Emergency Nurse Practitioner program prepares you for dual certification as a Family Nurse Practitioner (FNP) and Acute Care Nurse Practitioner (AG-ACNP) with a focus in emergency care.
 Applicants are required to have at least two years of current RN Experience, one full year of which must be as an RN in the Emergency Department.
 Questions regarding experience required should be directed to the program coordinator, Professor Jennifer Wilbeck at Jennifer.firstname.lastname@example.org.

 This innovative program, one of the first in the country, offers a unique curriculum to prepare nurses at the advanced practice level to provide emergency care across the lifespan for all acuities.
 The entire program is available in a modified (block) learning format, which combines modified course delivery methods and weekday on-campus experiences.
 When possible, clinical preceptorship will be arranged in your hometown.
-Due to certain restrictions, VUSN is not able to accommodate clinical placements in all locations.Your fifth semeste practicumwill be an immersion in emergency care.
+Due to State Boards of Nursing and/or State Higher Educational rules, the School may not be able to provide clinical placements in your location of choice, but every reasonable effort will be made to accommodate your placement request.

 The Emergency Nurse Practitioner program is built upon Vanderbilt School of Nursing’s successful, highly respected FNP and AG-ACNP programs.
 Visit these sites for program information, to meet the program directors and to learn more: